 Is this a habit you would like to continue?
 Why or why not?

-Submit the SMART goals and your Food Behavior Change Log with a one page reflection into the Moodle drop box (using formatting guidelines listed in the syllabus).
+Submit the Part 2- SMART goals with Part 3- Food Behavior Change Log and Part 4 the one page reflection into the Moodle drop box (using formatting guidelines listed in the syllabus).

 References Ames, B. N., & Wakimoto, P. (2002).
 Are vitamin and mineral deficiencies a major cancer risk?
 Nature